 For us humans, are there bathrooms there?
 Sadly, the answer is no. There are no human bathrooms at Laurel Falls.

 It’s best to go beforehand or stop at the Sugarlands Visitor Center.

 Can you swim at Laurel Falls?

 No. The pools are way too shallow for swimming at Laurel Falls.

-“Over the years, several people have fallen to their deaths and many others have suffered serious injuries from climbing on rocks near waterfalls or along the riverbanks,” according to the Park Service.
-“These rocks are slippery due to mist and algae.”
+“Over the years, several people have [fatally] fallen and many others have suffered serious injuries from climbing on rocks near waterfalls or along the riverbanks,” according to the National Park Service.

 Where is the Laurel Falls trailhead located?